 Remote Year will never knowingly or intentionally put a Remote in accommodations we believe are “unlivable”.
 However, sometimes situations arise that are out of our control.
 If any of the issues listed below arise, please report them immediately by sending an email to your Program Support address.
 If the issue is not resolved within 48 hours of your report, and if the issue was not the direct or proximate result of a Remote’s actions, Remote Year will move you to a new accommodation until the problem has been fixed.
 The following instances are included in and examples of this policy:

-Warm Weather: If the average temperature in a city during the month that we are there is greater than 75 F (24 C), you will have air conditioning in your accommodation.
-Also, if the average high in a city is = or > 85 F/30 C, you will have air conditioning in your accommodation.
+◦ Warm Weather: If the average temperature* in a city during the month that we are there is greater than 75 F (24 C), you will have air conditioning in your accommodation.

-Cold Weather: If the average temperature in a city during the month that we are there is less than 60 F (12 C), you will have a heater in your accommodation.
-Also, if the average low in a city is = or < 50 F/10 C, you will have a heater in your accommodation.
+◦ Cold Weather: If the average temperature* in a city during the month that we are there is less than 55 F (13 C), you will have a heater in your accommodation.

 You are responsible for paying for lost items and/or damages incurred by you in your accommodations and workspace.
-All costs will be charged to you by Remote Year on your next billing cycle.
+All costs will be charged to you by Remote Year on your next billing cycle or in a separate invoice.
 If you would like to dispute any damage or lost item charges, you must do so within 7 days.
 For any lost or broken items, you will be charged the cost of repair/replacement and labor.